We've been around for awhile. Here's the questions we hear most.

 - Where do we meet?

 Our office in downtown Jackson is located at 225 West Broadway, which is right on the corner of Broadway and Millward, about 2 blocks west of the town square.
+All scenic trips depart from this location.

 If you prefer, we can also meet you at where your trip begins.
 For whitewater trips that would be at West Table boat ramp and for scenic trips it would be either at Pritchard Creek or Wilson Bridge, depending on your trip.
 If you would like to meet us at where your trip begins, please give us a call so we can give you directions.
 If you are planning to drive down to Salt Lake after your trip, driving your car down to West Table and leaving your car there can save you about an hour.